billthefarmer/editor/README.md

 ### Save as
 Enter a new file name in the dialog that pops up.
-Absolute names starting with a slash '/' will be saved in that exact path.
+Absolute names starting with a slash '/' will be saved in that exact path if possible.
 Names without a starting slash will be saved relative to the main public folder, `/sdcard/`, or `/storage/emulated/0/`.

 ### Search
 Enter search text in the field that pops up in the toolbar.
 The first